yunbinmo/tp/docs/DeveloperGuide.md

 * can save address book data, insurance book data, record book data, appointment book data and user preference data in json format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage`, `InsuranceBookStorage`, `RecordBookStorage`, `AppointmentBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
 * note that for history related features will only read from existing storage and will not create new json file.
-For example, list expired reocrd command will search in RecordBookStorage to find expired records.
+For example, list expired record command will search in RecordBookStorage to find expired records.

 ### Common classes